MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex3_Manage_secure_user_access.md

 # Learning Path 3 - Lab 3 - Exercise 3 - Manage secure user access

-As Holly Dickson, Adatum’s Microsoft 365 Administrator, you have been asked by Adatum’s CTO to deploy Microsoft Entra Pass-through Authentication (PTA) and Microsoft Entra Smart Lockout as a means of strengthening password management throughout the organization.
+As Holly Dickson, Adatum’s Microsoft 365 Administrator, you have been asked by Adatum’s CTO to deploy Microsoft Entra Pass-through Authentication (PTA) and Microsoft Entra Smart Lockout.
+These three features will help strengthen password management throughout the organization in preparation for deploying Microsoft 365.
+For PTA, you will deploy it using Microsoft Entra Cloud Sync.
+And for Smart Lockout, you will deploy it using Group Policy Management.

+For MFA, you will create a Conditional Access policy to deploy MFA for all of Adatum's users.
+You will then modify it to exclude Holly and the selected members of her Microsoft 365 pilot project team.
+That will save you from having to use MFA when signing in with them, as well as provide you with experience on how to exclude users in a Conditional Access policy.

+**Note:** Excluding specific users from using MFA is not something you would normally do in a real-world scenario.
+However, for the purpose of saving time in this classroom training lab, we will disable MFA for the test users.

 ### Task 1: Deploy Microsoft Entra Pass-Through Authentication